ruffrey/homesec/README.md

 Look in the build folder and you'll have apps for mac, windows, and linux.
 Tweak settings in `Gruntfile.js` and `src/package.json`, if you like.

-### Coming Soon

-Remote monitoring - log into a website and see your video feeds.

 ### License

 MIT